-Don't run horizontal flue anywhere in the system other than a maximum 150mm horizontal length into the chimney from a back outlet appliance, if you are working to the current Document J. If you are following the new BS EN 15287-1 the maximum distance is 450mm.
+Don't run horizontal flue anywhere in the system other than a maximum 150mm horizontal length into the chimney from a back outlet appliance.

 Don't position the chimney externally if it can be avoided.

 Don't be tempted to use non BS EN certificated flue and chimney systems; they may only last for a short time and will have to be replaced by the correct product.
 It will then be at least twice as expensive in the long run.
 Use of non-approved products is also illegal.